-While we appreciate the desire to assist individuals facing difficult health challenges, several bills have been introduced this session to add new benefit mandates and coverage requirements.
-We do not know the number of individuals that would be covered under all these new programs, the costs associated with the benefits, and the potential impacts on the availability of services to groups already covered should any of these mandates pass into law.
+While we appreciate the desire to assist individuals facing difficult health challenges, we do not know the number of individuals that would be covered under all these new programs, the costs associated with the benefits, and the potential impacts on the availability of services to groups already covered should any of these mandates pass into law.
 Approaching healthcare and health insurance policy in a piecemeal fashion leads to increased costs for businesses and individual subscribers.
 For many years, the Rhode Island General Assembly has passed legislation adding mandated health insurance benefits that have increased the cost of individual, small and large group health insurance premiums across the state.

-As mentioned above, the Rhode Island Business Coalition urges the General Assembly to create a process where mandated benefits can be evaluated to provide meaningful data to assist the General Assembly in its health care policy deliberations.
+As mentioned above, the Rhode Island Business Coalition urges the General Assembly to create a mandated benefits review committee, comprised of experts from various stakeholder groups.
+That group could then evaluate all the submitted proposals and provide meaningful data to assist the General Assembly in its health care policy deliberations.